RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Highlights/2025-12-05_Land_Of_Milk_Honey_Lay_Your_Cards.md

 ### Episode Three: minute 31

 In Episode Three, at minute 31 and a half, shortly before the explosion at Carol's house... the "water of life" is invoked by the hive mind.
-In greater media ecology context, booze is what reveals [Tim Finnegan to be undead].
+In greater media ecology context, booze is what reveals [Tim Finnegan to be undead](https://www.youtube.com/watch?v=YdizZtOddC8).
 Language translations, thunderword patterns, are invoked by the hive mind.
 Celtic [uisce beatha](https://en.wikipedia.org/wiki/Uisce_beatha) circling around ("riverrun" iteration of translations, *metaphors*).

 &nbsp;

 ### Episode Six: One Sentence To Rule All

-One Sentence To Rule Them All, All (Page 581 Finengans Wake MonoMyth) HiveMinds.
+One Sentence To Rule Them All, All ([Page 581 Finengans Wake](https://www.finnegansweb.com/wiki/index.php/Page_581) *MonoMyths*) HiveMinds.

  Introduction and lead-up aside...
-One Wikipedia sentence is the payload of my Reddit posting you are currently reading. *Please Ponder* One Sentence to Rule Them All, step away from from this One Sentence 13 meters, look at One Sentence again, go lit a cigarette like Carol outside a public house after boozing, ponder the One Sentence again how it relates to *John Cena* Vegas wrestling memes and mockery on meme mixing mills.
+One Wikipedia sentence is the payload of my Reddit posting you are currently reading. *Please Ponder* One Sentence to Rule Them All, step away from from this One Sentence 13 meters, look at One Sentence again, go lit a cigarette like Carol outside a *Public House* after boozing, ponder the One Sentence again how it relates to *John Cena* Vegas wrestling memes and mockery on meme mixing mills.

 One Sentence, research how long this sentence has been on Wikipedia / the edit history of the page, the date it was incepted: "Finnegan's wife Annie puts out his corpse as a meal spread for the mourners at his wake, but he vanishes before they can eat him."